mitu626/algorithms/README.md

 # algorithms

-Small codes that i dont want to keep in my disk but i dont want to delete them forever at the same time.
+Small codes that i dont want to keep in my disk and at the same time, i dont want to delete them forever.